OpenDroneMap/docs/source/using.rst

                         IF_SAFER.
 See GDAL specs:
                         https://www.gdal.org/frmt_gtiff.html for more info.
                         Default: IF_SAFER
+  --orthophoto-cutline  Generates a polygon around the cropping area that cuts
-  --build-overviews     Build orthophoto overviews using gdaladdo.
+                        the orthophoto around the edges of features.
+This polygon can be useful for stitching seamless mosaics with multiple overlapping orthophotos.
+Default: False --build-overviews     Build orthophoto overviews using gdaladdo.
   --verbose, -v         Print additional messages to the console Default:
                         False
   --time                Generates a benchmark file with runtime info Default:
                         False
   --version             Displays version number and exits.
+  --split <positive integer>
+                        Average number of images per submodel.
+When splitting a large dataset into smaller submodels, images are grouped into clusters.
+This value regulates the number of images that each cluster should have on average.
+  --split-overlap <positive integer>
+                        Radius of the overlap between submodels.
+After grouping images into clusters, images that are closer than this radius to a cluster are added to the cluster.
+This is done to ensure that neighboring submodels overlap.
+  --sm-cluster <string>
+                        URL to a nodeodm-proxy instance for distributing a split-merge workflow on multiple nodes in parallel.
+                        Default: None
+  --merge <string>      Choose what to merge in the merge step in a split
+                        dataset.
+By default all available outputs are merged.
+                        Default: all

 .. _ground-control-points: